ST. MARK'S OUTREACH & MISSION PURPOSE STATEMENT

 Friends of Shanklin Elementary School provides school supplies and uniforms for students at this Title 1 school in Beaufort.
-For further information, please contact Patricia Daniel-Turk at firstname.lastname@example.org.
+For further information, please contact The Rev. Patricia Daniel-Turk at firstname.lastname@example.org.

 Good Neighbor Free Medical Clinic provides medical care free of charge to uninsured, low-income adults in the Beaufort area.
 For further information, please contact Westley Byrne at email@example.com.

 HELP of Beaufort provides food and clothing for individuals and families.
 HELP also provides emergency rent and utilities assistance.
 Every month, St. Mark's conducts a "HELP Collection Sunday" when non-perishable foods are collected for HELP's pantry shelves.
 For further information, please contact Ellen DeGray at firstname.lastname@example.org.

 Lowcountry Habitat for Humanity builds housing in partnership with low income families.
 Volunteers sign up for "specialized" projects, fund raising, or helping refurbish furniture at the Habitat ReStore.
 For more information, please contact Sally Mayse at email@example.com.